-The Department of Anthropology seeks to foster support for student accomplishment and scholarly growth through formalized measures of review of students’ progress in their first year in the MA in Applied Anthropology program.
-The intent of this policy is to describe what constitutes satisfactory or unsatisfactory scholastic progress in the first year and to clarify terms of corresponding sanctions such as probation and dismissal.
-It is the hope of the Graduate Faculty that all students will use the First Year Review process and feedback to successfully begin their research, understand university requirements for IRB and other approvals, identify resources and courses to aid in this endeavor, and gain momentum to complete degree requirements in a timely way.
+The Department of Anthropology seeks to foster support for student accomplishment and scholarly growth through formalized measures of review of students’ progress in their first 18 units of core courses in the MA in Applied Anthropology program.
+The intent of this policy is to describe what constitutes satisfactory or unsatisfactory academic progress in the first 18 units if core courses and to clarify terms of corresponding sanctions such as probation and dismissal.
+It is the hope of the Graduate Faculty that all students will use the First Year Review process and feedback to successfully begin their research, understand university requirements for IRB and other approvals, identify resources and courses to aid in this endeavor, and gain momentum to complete degree requirements in a timely manner.

-Before advancing to candidacy in the MA program, all first-year graduate students’ coursework progress and project/thesis proposals will be reviewed by a faculty panel (comprised of the department graduate committee).
-The First Year Review is administered once each year, in the Spring semester, and all students in the first year cohort are expected to complete the review in that semester.
+Before advancing to candidacy in the MA program, all graduate students’ coursework progress and project/thesis proposals will be reviewed by a faculty panel (comprised of the department graduate committee) in the semester in which they are scheduled to complete their 18th unit of core graduate courses in the program.
+The First Year Review is administered once each semester.
 Students will have opportunity to propose a viable masters project or thesis in this review.
-If their proposal is unsatisfactory (ranked “needs improvement” or “unsatisfactory”) on their first attempt, they will be placed on probation and must propose a second project prior to the end of the subsequent academic semester in which they are enrolled.
-If students fail to complete this requirement within two successive semesters (Spring of their first year and their next active semester), they will be disqualified from the Master's program.
+If their proposal is unsatisfactory on their first attempt, they will be placed on probation and must propose a second project prior to the end of the subsequent academic semester in which they are enrolled.
+If students fail to complete this requirement on their second attempt, they will be disqualified from the Master's program.

-The following procedures for completing the First Year Review are effective Spring 2018:
+The following procedures for completing the First Year Review are effective Fall 2019: